Cybersecurity Strategy: Finding the Crux

 • Make security an expected part of discussions—without requiring executives to adopt new mental models.

-• Position security as an enabler, not an interruption—framing it in ways that support growth, efficiency, and resilience.
+• Position security as present, not an interruption—framing it in ways that support growth, efficiency, and resilience.

 • Create reinforcing signals—so cybersecurity considerations emerge within business discussions, not separate security briefings.